 Exploring the Legendary Wild West in Tombstone, Arizona

 Heading to Arizona in August may not be the smartest thing that we have ever done, and certainly not the coolest, but when you’re going to visit family and have only a limited amount of time, sometimes there really is no choice.
-This Arizona road trip was all about the wild, wild west and gun fighting cowboys.
+We love this state and have visited it many times.
+Some of our favorite places are of course Grand Canyon, Scottsdale, Sedona, etc. This Arizona road trip was all about the wild, wild west and gun fighting cowboys.

 Table of Contents